Social Science in Epidemics: Rift Valley Fever Lessons Learned

 MetadataShow full item record

-This report is the fourth instalment of the ‘Social Science in Epidemics’ series, commissioned by the USAID Office of U.S. Foreign Direct Assistance (OFDA).
+This report is the fourth instalment of the ‘Social Science in Epidemics’ series, commissioned by the USAID Office of U.S. Foreign Disaster Assistance.
 In this series, past outbreaks are reviewed in order to identify social science ‘entry points’ for emergency interventions and preparedness activities.
 The aim is to determine tangible ways to address the social, political and economic dynamics of epidemics and to ensure that interventions build on the social and cultural resources of the communities they aim to support.
 This report explores lessons about the social dimensions of past and recent Rift Valley Fever (RVF) epidemics.
 PLEASE NOTE: The accompanying evidence summary is also available here to download.

 CitationSSHAP (2019) Abbas, S,: Bukachi, S.A. and Ripoll, S. Social Science in Epidemics: Rift Valley Fever Lessons Learned, SSHAP Lessons Learned Issue 4, UNICEF, IDS & Anthrologica